abdulahhx/RB-19/README.md

 # RB-19
-this is a space shooter game
+This is a space shooter game for my 1st semester Programming Fundamentals project!